Facebook LinkedIn Twitter

 By Charlotte Davison

-A young investigator award was presented to postdoctoral researcher Tracy Mak, of the MRC Laboratory of Medical Sciences (LMS), for her role in developing a new model to study diabetes.
+A young investigator award was presented to postdoctoral researcher Tracy Mak, of the MRC London Institute of Medical Sciences (LMS), for her role in developing a new model to study diabetes.

 Mak was one of six shortlisted for the award at the Diabetes UK conference this spring.
 Competitors submitted abstracts about their research and the best were chosen to present in front of a large audience.
 “It was a really great experience to be able to present at such a big conference,” says Mak, of the Cellular Identity and Metabolism group.
 She received a prize of £1000 for personal use, though is quick to credit the support of her group head, Mathieu Latreille.
 “I wouldn’t have been able to do it without Mathieu, he’s a great mentor.”